-So he also holds a record for "most helpful contributor" here.
-If you want to dethrone him and get this prestigious award, you would have to try really hard, this year he is returning to Georgia again :).
+So he also holds a record for "most helpful contributor".
+If you want to dethrone him and get this prestigious award, you would have to try really hard :).

-Zuzka & Michal - the couple of young Czech botanists, who also finished Svaneti - Racha trek and also wrote about it.
+Zuzka & Michal - the couple of young Czech botanists who finished Svaneti - Racha trek and also wrote about it.
 And, as anyone familiar with the route should know,

 also in this case it wasn't a very pleasant experience.